Pat-V/MS-Excel-REGEX/README.md

 This repository to develop regular expressions for Microsoft Excel Feel free to enrich

-In Excel
+In Excel:
-  On the Developer menu
+   - Go to the Developer menu
-  Click on Visual Basic
+   - Click on Visual Basic
-  Import the file REGEX.bas
+   - Import the file REGEX.bas
-  Test it
+   - Test it